-The Autoimmune Protocol (AIP) is a diet which helps to reduce inflammation in the body, and minimize other symptoms of autoimmune diseases.
-The diet focuses on eliminating foods known to promote symptoms, and replace them with more nutrient-dense foods which are thought to heal the body from the inside-out.
+The Autoimmune Protocol (AIP) is a diet that helps to reduce inflammation in the body and minimize other symptoms of autoimmune diseases.
+The diet focuses on eliminating foods known to promote symptoms and replacing them with more nutrient-dense foods which are thought to heal the body from the inside out.
+If you’re curious about the AIP diet or have been told by your doctor to follow it, we have the answers to your questions, plus a free 7-day AIP Diet Meal Plan to get you started.

-If you have an autoimmune disorder such as rheumatoid arthritis, Hashimoto thyroiditis, psoriasis, lupus, inflammatory bowel disease (IBD) or celiac, this diet may be a option to consider after checking with a medical professional.
+If you have an autoimmune disorder such as rheumatoid arthritis, Hashimoto thyroiditis, psoriasis, lupus, inflammatory bowel disease (IBD), or celiac, this diet may be an option to consider after checking with a medical professional.
+The Autoimmune Protocol Diet, also called Paleo AIP, offers a dietary approach to helping your body heal and manage symptoms from inflammation, leaky gut, and autoimmune disease.

 To begin, the AIP encompasses two phases: elimination and reintroduction.